sonniebailey/sonniebailey.github.io/about-content copy.md

 If you want to read a 3,000 word article I wrote on this topic, read it [here](link-to-article).

-## About me – Sonnie Bailey
+## Who are you, Sonnie?
+Really??

-#### When it comes to money, what are some of your biases and prejudices?
+### When it comes to money, what are some of your biases and prejudices?

 I have biases and prejudices.
 I'm human: we all have 'em.